zakv/RbLab_user_devices/kdc101/README.md

     Also, sometimes the servo will settle to the correct value a few seconds after this warning was issued.
     * This warning may also occur if someone uses the controls on the KDC101 itself to move the actuator.
     Again in this case one should use the values specified by the controller.
-    * This may also occur when starting up blacs if the device's position has changed since when blacs was closed.
+    * This may also occur when starting up blacs if the device's position has changed since when blacs was last closed.